Interstate 27: Future

 In 1995, a study of a southern extension of I-27 to I-10 found that a full freeway extension would not be economically feasible, instead recommending limited upgrades to the three corridors studied: SH 349 via Midland and Odessa to east of Fort Stockton, US 87 via Big Spring to Sonora or Junction, and US 84 via Sweetwater to Sonora or Junction.
 Of the three corridors, the Sweetwater route came the closest to warranting a freeway.
-The Transportation Equity Act for the 21st Century, passed in 1998, designated I-27 as part of the Ports to Plains Corridor, a High Priority Corridor from Mexico at Laredo to Denver.
+The Transportation Equity Act for the 21st Century, passed in 1998, designated I-27 as part of the Ports-to-Plains Corridor, a High Priority Corridor from Mexico at Laredo to Denver.
 This corridor crosses I-20 at Big Spring and Midland (via a split) and I-10 at Sonora.
 The part of the Ports-to-Plains Corridor within Texas was a proposed Trans-Texas Corridor.
 Some parts of this plan have I-14 possibly ending where I-27 will cross I-20.
 The Texas Department of Transportation (TxDOT) recommends studying I-27 extension again.
 I-27 is planned to be extended from Loop 289 to FM 1585 (Loop 88).

 On June 10, 2019, Governor Greg Abbott signed Texas House Bill 1079, which authorizes a comprehensive study to extend I-27 north of Amarillo and south of Lubbock to Laredo.
 The proposed route south of Lubbock would have the Interstate go to Lamesa, then split with one route going toward Midland and the other traveling to Big Spring.
 The two routes would then merge near Sterling City, travel through San Angelo and Del Rio, travel near the border until Eagle Pass, turn east to Carrizo Springs, then travel south to Laredo.

+In March 2024, TxDOT released an implementation plan that listed all the projects that were planned for the I-27 project in the state.

 In June 2024, it was announced that I-27 would potentially run along the Heartland Expressway and the Theodore Roosevelt Expressway through Nebraska, South Dakota, North Dakota, and Montana.
 It also forms part of the Great Plains International Trade Corridor, continuing north to Saskatoon, Saskatchewan.
 Currently, no Interstates connect to Saskatchewan.